skriptum/vwl/vwl5/VL_Feminist/Portfolio/Portfolio.md

 - no single parents etc...
 - rising share of non-common households therefore not included

+**Personally**:

+- Economic Household Analysis based on any rational choice model = nonsense
+    - including coinstrained rationality by Goldin
+- statistically describing the differences and then going more towards FPE / sociology worth more to me
+- major part of the course showing me alternatives to this
+- neoclassical household learned in education not really convincing

 ---

 ### Labor-Market Inequality (Chapter 6)